 Since vaccinations and antibiotics, death is no longer an omnipresent part of life and it is often suppressed from consciousness.
 Elisabeth Kübler-Ross has described what happens when death intrudes into life, e.g. as cancer or some other fatal disease.
 The parallels to the reaction to the fatal climate catastrophe are striking: First comes denial - if you cannot see death, you cannot perceive the fatal danger.
 Hence the harmless expression "climate change" instead of "self-immolation".
 After repression comes anger with fate: The messenger is attacked, be it the doctor or Greta Thunberg.
 Then comes the bargaining with fate, you try alternative cures and charlatans, or believe in environmentally friendly growth and e-mobility.
 The insight that this doesn't help either is followed by depression, which we find in exactly the same form in the seriously ill and in the environmentally conscious.
 Finally in the best case there will acceptance of fate.
 When it comes to climate catastrophe, the majority is still denying, angry or bargaining.

 It is not just the messengers, also the politicians serve as scapegoats.
 But at least in the democracies they are elected.
 And in Switzerland everything is decided by the people anyway: In the summer of 2021, the Swiss people rejected a mild CO2 taxation in a general vote, and initiatives against pesticides and against drinking water poisoning were also rejected.
-In this country you burn and poison yourself voluntarily out of free will, there are no scapegoats.
-And so, like everyone else, we sit in our growth and consumer society, narcotized by prosperity and know as little of the approaching end as the happily well-fed turkeys and geese before Thanksgiving and Christmas.
+Theefore in our beautiful country you burn and poison yourself voluntarily out of free will and decision, there are no scapegoats.
+And so, like everyone else, we sit in our growth- and consumer society, narcotized by prosperity and know as little of the approaching end as the happily well-fed turkeys and geese before Thanksgiving and Christmas.

 The accused politicians and rulers want to stay in the saddle and that's why they sweep problems under the carpet anytime and anywhere.
 When James Hansen from NASA alerted the world and government officials about the climate problem from 1981 onwards, he was warned to desist and his funds were cut.
-The Intergovernmental Panel on Climate Change wrote and writes its reports under political pressure from the oil and coal-mining countries, which is probably why optimistic mean values were predicted and more extreme risks were ignored.
+The Intergovernmental Panel on Climate Change wrote and writes its reports under political pressure from the oil and coal-mining countries, which is why it predicts optimistic mean values while ignoring the more concerning extreme risks.
 Just recently, the IPCC predicted the 1.5 degrees for 2040, but "forgot" that greenhouse gases would continue to rise.
 If that is included, the 1.5 degrees will come as early as 2030 (1).